-So let's start with our general journal, that's the initial documentation of a financial transaction as it originates.
-You can think of that as your original book of entry.
-It contains our transaction detail and the accounting events in a chronological order.
+The general journal is the initial documentation of a financial transaction as it originates.
+It contains transaction detail and accounting events in a chronological order.

 Now, what are journal entries?
 Well, their name is derived from their use within the general journal.
 They are entries within the general journal and they detail the specific changes to accounts--the debits and credits.

 If you recall, the first step in the accounting cycle is analyzing.
 If analysis determines that there is an accounting event, you move onto journalizing the transaction.
 There are no journal entries until accounting events have taken place.

 Let's look at an example of a general journal, below.
 A general journal contains the following categories: